Ally taps DC universe in new campaign supporting diverse comic book creators

 Online financial institution Ally is tapping into the DC universe to help support diverse comic book creators as part of a new marketing campaign that’s debuting this weekend.

-Launching during this weekend’s virtual DC FanDome event, the Ally-sponsored Milestone Initiative is part of a deal between WarnerMedia, DC and Black-owned comic book publisher Milestone Media.
+Launching during the Oct.
+16 virtual DC FanDome event, the Ally-sponsored Milestone Initiative is part of a deal between WarnerMedia, DC and Black-owned comic book publisher Milestone Media.

-It will all next generation of artists and storytellers of color to attend a one-week training session at DC’s California offices followed by an eight-week online course.
+It will allow members of the next generation of artists and storytellers of color to attend a one-week training session at DC’s California offices followed by an eight-week online course.
 The initiative is the first program from Next Generation DC, a talent recruitment and development project from the well-known superhero publisher created to address underrepresentation in the comic book industry.

 “For many Black and diverse artists and writers, Milestone is part of their comic book DNA,” said Daniel Cherry III, senior VP and general manager of DC, “and we are thankful to partner with Ally to help these new voices be heard in addition to adding to Milestone’s legacy.”

-Note: Update: DC's Daniel Cherry III and Ally's Andrea Brimmer shared perspectives on the program during a video interview at Advertising Week.
-Watch below.